antoineach/PointCloud-Denoising/README.md

-# 📚 Bibliographie sur l'amélioration des nuages de points 3D
+# 📚 Bibliography on the improvement of 3D point clouds

-Une sélection d'articles récents sur le débruitage, l'upsampling, la reconstruction et la segmentation des nuages de points 3D.
+A selection of recent articles on denoising, upsampling, reconstruction and segmentation of 3D point clouds.

 ---

-## 🧾 Caractérisation du bruit des capteurs
+## 🧾 Characterization of sensor noise

 - **[Denoising of Point Cloud Data for Computer-Aided Design, Engineering, and Manufacturing](https://link.springer.com/article/10.1007/s00366-017-0556-4#citeas)**
     *H. Chen, J. Shen — Engineering with Computers, Volume 34, 2018, pp. 523–541